 (Side note: I’m a former professional soccer player, both in the United States and England, and I can tell you this: beach soccer is a totally different style of play than my traditional “football”.)

 These seasoned players were not weak and did not have a muscle imbalance, but the demands of playing soccer on the sand put excessive stress on the core stabilizers and in particular the hips.
 The foam roller was, for them, a critical tool in their war chest to play their sport and stay healthy between matches.
 They are seasoned athletes but diligence with the foam roller kept them loose and stretched out.

 Andy Hylton is a P.A.
-(Physician Assistant) in OrthoCarolina’s Pineville office and also has a degree in Athletic Training.
+(Physician Assistant) at OrthoCarolina and also has a degree in Athletic Training.
 He has played professional soccer in the U.S. and England, and also played for Great Britain’s soccer team at the World University Games (Olympics for students) in Beijing, China.
 Andy treats all ages and orthopedic needs, particularly sports medicine injuries and conditions.